mozack/vdjer/README.md

 ## Sensitive mode:

 In cases where a sample has low BCR expression levels, one may opt to run V'DJer using more sensitive settings.
+Running sensitive mode on samples with abundant BCR expression levels may result in extremely high computational costs.
 Example command:

 ```vdjer --in star.sort.bam --t 8 --ins 175 --chain IGH --ref-dir vdjer_human_references/igh --k 25